When is Toy Story 4 released in cinemas? What's it about? Is there a trailer?

 Good news – the majority of the original cast will return!
 It’s confirmed that Tom Hanks and Tim Allen will reprise their roles as Sheriff Woody and Buzz Lightyear, respectively.
 In fact, the two of them were on board for the fourth instalment before it was even in the works.

-Annie Potts will be back to voice Bo Peep alongside Joan Cusack (Jessie), Michael Keaton (Ken), Laurie Metcalf (Mrs Davis), Kristen Schaal (Trixie), Bonnie Hunt (Dolly) and Jeff Garlin (Buttercup).
+Annie Potts will be back to voice Bo Peep alongside Joan Cusack (Jessie), Laurie Metcalf (Mrs Davis), Kristen Schaal (Trixie), Bonnie Hunt (Dolly) and Jeff Garlin (Buttercup).

 Final line, final session as Woody of Toy Story 4.
 We rode like the wind, to infinity and beyond.
 Hanx pic.twitter.com/v87ZYNyzx8